rothgar/netdata-wiki/Installation.md

 This is how to install them on different distributions:

 #### Debian / Ubuntu
-You need to run:

 ```sh
 apt-get install zlib1g-dev gcc make git autoconf autogen automake pkg-config
 ```

 #### Centos / Redhat
-You need to run:

 ```sh
 yum install zlib-devel gcc make git autoconf autogen automake pkgconfig